 Kingsburg is a somewhat small city located in the state of California.
 With a population of 11,824 people and two constituent neighborhoods, Kingsburg is the 394th largest community in California.

 Kingsburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Kingsburg is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Kingsburg who work in office and administrative support (13.35%), sales jobs (12.02%), and management occupations (10.99%).
+Overall, Kingsburg is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Kingsburg who work in office and administrative support (15.27%), management occupations (11.20%), and sales jobs (9.47%).

-The per capita income in Kingsburg in 2010 was $25,921, which is middle income relative to California, and upper middle income relative to the rest of the US.
-This equates to an annual income of $103,684 for a family of four.
+The per capita income in Kingsburg in 2010 was $24,113, which is middle income relative to California and the nation.
+This equates to an annual income of $96,452 for a family of four.
 However, Kingsburg contains both very wealthy and poor people as well.

-Kingsburg is a very ethnically-diverse city.
+Kingsburg is an extremely ethnically-diverse city.
 The people who call Kingsburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kingsburg residents report their race to be White, followed by Asian.
 Kingsburg also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 41.19% of the city’s residents.
-Important ancestries of people in Kingsburg include Swedish, Irish, Italian, and English.
+People of Hispanic or Latino origin account for 42.62% of the city’s residents.
+Important ancestries of people in Kingsburg include Irish, Swedish, English, and Italian.

 The most common language spoken in Kingsburg is English.
-Other important languages spoken here include Spanish and Mon-Khmer (Cambodian).
+Other important languages spoken here include Spanish and Indic languages.